ruby/www.ruby-lang.org/en/libraries/index.md

 a Ruby packaging system designed to facilitate the creation, sharing and installation of libraries (in some ways, it is a distribution packaging system similar to, say, `apt-get`, but targeted at Ruby software).
-Ruby 1.9 comes with RubyGems by default, while previous Ruby versions require to [install it by hand][2].
+Since version 1.9 Ruby comes with RubyGems by default, while previous Ruby versions require to [install it by hand][2].

 Some other libraries are released as archived (.zip or .tar.gz) directories of **source code**.
 Installation processes may vary,